adambard/learnxinyminutes-docs/solidity.html.markdown

 // All addresses can be sent ether owner.send(SOME_BALANCE); // returns false on failure if (owner.send) {} // REMEMBER: wrap in 'if', as contract addresses have
-// functions executed on send and can fail
+// functions executed on send and these can fail
 // Also, make sure to deduct balances BEFORE attempting a send, as there is a risk of a recursive
 // call that can drain the contract